law-employment-at-will

 discrimination suit)

-century, the general rule in this State, as in most American jurisdictions, has been that
+over a century, the general rule in this State, as in most American jurisdictions, has been

-County Hosp.
+Montgomery County Hosp.
 Dist., 965 S.W.2d at 502.
-Both Rogers and Steve Rarick, Senior Human Resources Generalist at
+Both Rogers and Steve Rarick, Senior Human Resources

-the home office in Missouri, testified by affidavit that Hood was an at-will-employee and had no employment
+Generalist at the home office in Missouri, testified by affidavit that Hood was an at-will-employee and had no

-contract.
-Thus, Hood was subject to discharge for any reason unless prohibited by Texas or federal law.
+employment contract.
+Thus, Hood was subject to discharge for any reason unless prohibited by Texas or

 08-0267